 Fourth of July Legal History: How Did It Become a Holiday?

 Early CelebrationsAfter the American colonies officially declared independence from the British crown, it wasn't long before the occasion was celebrated.
 According to PBS, on July 4, 1777, Philadelphia kicked off Independence Day by "adjourning Congress and celebrating with bonfires, bells, and fireworks."
 This Independence Day celebration became more widespread at the end of the War of 1812.
 Notably, three of our nation's first presidents also died on July 4: John Adams and Thomas Jefferson in 1826, and James Monroe in 1831.
-Some suggest that the deaths of some of our nation's founders helped cement July 4 as an important date
+Some suggest that the deaths of some of our nation's founders helped cement July 4 as an important date.

 Current Holiday RecognitionUnlike other holidays, it isn't hard to tell when Independence Day will land on the calendar.
 However, thanks to a federal law passed in 1959, if the Fourth of July lands on a Saturday, then federal workers who normally work Monday through Friday are given Friday off.
 More than 200 years since its inception, many Americans still celebrate Independence Day as those early colonists did, with fireworks, picnics, and jubilant noises.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.